 Existing DPOR methods guarantee that the set of processes explored from the initial state is a persistent set.
-In short, a set P of processes is persistent in the initial state if in any execution from the initial state, the first step that is dependent with the first step of some process in P must be taken by some process in P. In this example, the only persistent set which contains p in the initial state is $\{p,q,r\}$ .
-To see this, suppose that, e.g. r is not in the persistent set P, i.e. $P = \{p,q\}$ .
-Then the execution r.r contains no step from a process in P, but its second step is dependent with the first step of p, which is in P. In a similar way, one can see that also q must be in P.
+In short, a set P of processes is persistent in the initial state if in any execution from the initial state, the first step that is dependent with the first step of some process in P must be taken by some process in P. In this example, the only persistent set which contains p in the initial state is $\{p, q, r\}$ .
+To see this, suppose that, e.g. r is not in the persistent set P, i.e. $P = \{p, q\}$ .
+Then the execution r.r contains no step from a process in P. In a similar way, one can see that also q must be in P.

 In contrast, our source set-based algorithms allow $S = \{p, q\}$ as the set of processes explored from the initial state.
 The set S is sufficient, since any execution that starts with a step of r is equivalent to some execution that starts with the first (local) step of q.
 The set S is not a persistent set, but it is a source set.
-Intuitively, a set S of processes is a source set if for each execution E from the initial state there is some process P is a such that the first step in E that is dependent with P is a source set, note that when E is P is P is a source set, note that when P is P is a source set, note that when P is P is a source set, not dependent with P is not dependent with P any persistent set is also a source set, but, as shown by this example, the converse is not true.
+Intuitively, a set S of processes is a source set if for each execution E from the initial state there is some process proc in S such that the first step in E that is dependent with proc is taken by proc itself.
+To see that $\{p, q\}$ is a source set, note that when E is r.r, then we can choose q as proc, noting that r.r is not dependent with q.
+Any persistent set is also a source set, but, as shown by this example, the converse is not true.

-Our algorithm source-DPOR combines source sets with sleep sets, and will explore exactly four interleavings, whereas any algorithm based on persistent sets will explore at least five (if the first explored execution starts with p), some of which will be sleep-set blocked if sleep sets are used.
+Our algorithm source-DPOR combines source sets with sleep sets, and will explore exactly four interleavings, whereas any algorithm based on persistent sets will explore at least five (if the first explored execution starts with p), some of which will be sleepset blocked if sleep sets are used.
 If we extend the example to include n reading processes instead of just two, the number of sleep-set blocked explorations increases significantly (see Table 2 in Section 8).

 Sleep sets were introduced [6] to prevent redundant exploration.
 They are manipulated as follows: (i) after exploring interleavings that begin with some process p, the process p is added to the sleep set, and (ii) when a process step that is dependent with p is executed, p is removed from the sleep set.
 The effect is that the algorithm need never explore a step of a process in the sleep set.
 In Example 1, for instance, after having explored executions starting with p, the process p is added to the sleep set.
-When exploring executions that start with q, the process p is still in the sleep set after the first step of q, and should not be explored next, since executions that start with q, p are equivalent to executions that start with p.
+When exploring executions that start with q, the process p is still in the sleep set after the first step of q, and should not be explored next, since executions that start with q.p are equivalent to executions that start with p.q.